How MPUs Can Help You Make Products Safer and More Secure

-A Memory Protection Unit (MPU) is hardware that improves the safety and security of an embedded device by only allowing access to memory and peripheral devices by the code that needs to access those resources.
+A Memory Protection Unit (MPU) is hardware that improves the safety and security of an embedded device by only allowing access to memory and peripheral devices to the code that needs to access those resources.
 The application can be organized by processes, each having access to its own memory and peripheral space.
 Not only does the MPU prevent application code from accessing memory or peripheral devices outside its designated area, but it can also be a useful tool for detecting stack overflows, one of the most common causes of issues when using an RTOS.

 - Privilege modes